JonathanZcs/KSU-SE-HW-B/README.md

-# Jonathan Zajac's submission for Greg Delozier's software engineering class at Kent State
+# Jonathan Zajac's submission for homework B in Greg Delozier's software engineering class at Kent State.